-Price Risk
+Effect on financial instrum Effect on financial instruments held by the Scheme

 -15% +15%

 \$ \$

+31 December 2023 (68,551,088) 68,551,088

 31 December 2022 (147,180,359) 147,180,359

-31 December 2021 (148,526,241) 148,526,241

 (d) Fair value measurement

 Financial assets and liabilities measured at fair value are categorised under a three-level hierarchy, reflecting the availability of observable market inputs when estimating the fair value.
 If different levels of inputs are used to measure a financial asset or liability's fair value, the classification within the hierarchy is based on the lowest level input that is significant to the fair value measurement.
 The three levels are: